williamchenjun/TelegramBotTutorials/Message Forwarding Bot/README.md

 adminUserIds.remove(int(user_id))
 ```
 on the first line we are replacing the key names, as shown above, and the second line removes the user ID from the `adminUserIds` list.

+At the very end of both `makeAdmin` and `removeAdmin` you may have noticed that we have `json.dump(adminList, open('adminList.json', 'w'))`.
+That basically instructs the machine to write the updated JavaScript object in the JSON file.

 Now that these two functions have been defined, we can attach them to a specific command by using the `CommandHandler`: